Scotty Bowman: Montreal Canadiens (1971–1979)

-Al MacNeil took over as head coach in of the Montreal Canadiens in December 1970 and led them to a Stanley Cup victory, but in the process alienated many fans when he benched Henri Richard in the Cup finals.
+Al MacNeil took over as head coach of the Montreal Canadiens in December 1970 and led them to a Stanley Cup victory, but in the process alienated many fans when he benched Henri Richard in the Cup finals.
 A few weeks after winning the 1971 Stanley Cup, MacNeil decided to resign as the head coach and become both the general manager and coach of the Canadiens' main farm team, the Nova Scotia Voyageurs.
 Bowman was hired the same day that MacNeil resigned and joined the Canadiens as head coach on June 10, 1971.
 General manager Sam Pollock hired Bowman, in part, because he was fluently bilingual in English and French.
 His team lost in the first round of the playoffs in 1972 but won the Stanley Cup in 1973.
 The Canadiens would make the playoffs over the next two seasons but lost in the first round both years, as the Philadelphia Flyers won the Stanley Cup.

 From 1976 to 1979, Bowman won four consecutive Stanley Cups with a talented Canadiens squad that included Guy Lafleur, Steve Shutt, Larry Robinson, and Ken Dryden.
 Bowman's team won at least 45 games in each of his eight seasons.
 However, after a falling-out with ownership, Bowman stepped down after the 1978–79 season.
 The reason for the falling-out was the team's decision to pass him over as the new general manager of the club in September 1978, as they hired Irving Grundman, a Pollock protégé, instead.
 The Canadiens' dynasty ended after Bowman and several key players left the team.
 Bowman remains second all-time in Canadiens history in both wins and winning percentage, behind Toe Blake in both categories.

 Not only did Bowman and general manager Sam Pollock preside together over a Canadiens dynasty, but also many of their players went on to have successful coaching and managing roles with their own teams.